Back to Blog

 • Sleep: Poor sleep can slow metabolism

-• Body Size: Larger bodies require more energy
+• Body Size: Larger bodies burn more calories

 Calorie Needs for Weight Goals